samwise43/newsaggregator/README.md

 # newsaggregator
 This is a news aggregator that links to The Onion.
-It uses the django framework and the beautifulsoup library.
+It uses the Django framework and the BeautifulSoup library.